adjust/ios_sdk/README.md

 - `NSString clickLabel` the click label of the current install.
 - `NSString adid` the unique device identifier provided by adjust.

+If any of the values is not available, it's value will default to `nil`.

 ### <a id="event-session-callbacks">Event and session callbacks

 You can register a delegate callback to be notified of successful and failed tracked events and/or sessions.
 The same optional protocol `AdjustDelegate` used for the [attribution callback](#attribution-callback) is used.